nubot-nudt/BCI_Multi_Robot/README.md

 ## Runtime environment

-1. Ubuntu 16.04
+1. Ubuntu 18.04
-2. ROS Kinetic
+2. ROS Melodic
 3. Python 3.5
-4. Gazebo version 7.0 (the full ROS Kinetic includes the Gazebo 7.0)
+4. Gazebo version 9.0 (the full ROS Kinetic includes the Gazebo 9.0)

-**Tips:** If you use the Ubuntu 18.04 and ROS Melodic (includes the Gazebo 9.0), you need to switch the branch to **18.04_melodic**.
+**Tips:** If you use the Ubuntu 16.04 and ROS Kinetc (includes the Gazebo 7.0), you need to switch the branch to **master**.

 ## Build